 4. There’s a Plan for Everyone

 Let’s be honest, there are costs associated with running a business.
-You’ll need to pay for products, marketing costs, and of course Shopify.
+You’ll need to pay for products, marketing costs, new domain, and of course Shopify.
 But Shopify has a pricing plan for everyone.
 If you’re on a really tight budget, you can pay for Shopify Lite for only $9 a month.
 If you’re looking for a white-glove service, you can use Shopify Plus.
 You can move through the plans as your business grows, too.

 5. Tons of Apps

 There’s literally an app for almost everything in the Shopify App Store.
 You’ll find countdown timers, image background removers, product sourcing apps like Oberlo (that’s us), and so much more.
 While there are a lot of paid apps, there’s also a bunch of free apps in the store.
 And adding an app to your website isn’t necessary.
 But if you’re looking to add products to your store, consider checking out the Oberlo app (the Starter Plan is free and includes up to 500 products on your store).